Neural Tissue Is Formed By The

 Prioritize Preconception Health

 Folic acid supplementation is particularly important because it plays a vital role in DNA synthesis and cell division, processes that are critical for neural tube closure.
 The recommended dose of folic acid for women planning to become pregnant is 400 micrograms per day.
-However, some women may require a higher dose, particularly if they have a history of neural tube defects or are taking certain medications.
+That said, some women may require a higher dose, particularly if they have a history of neural tube defects or are taking certain medications.

 Avoid Environmental Toxins